Frederick II, Duke of Austria: Reign

 In 1239, in a spectacular change in imperial politics, Duke Frederick became one of the emperor's most important allies.
 In 1241, Duke Frederick was one of the very few Western European commanders who faced the Mongols when they invaded Austria.
 After the Mongols started pillaging Hungary and Croatia, King Bela IV asked the papacy and the Western European rulers for help.
 Duke Frederick sent a very small expeditionary force of knights to assist the Hungarians.
 He and his knights managed to defeat a small Mongolian raiding party during the initial stages of the Battle of Mohi, but they soon left after inter-conflicts with King Bela IV and the Cumans in the region.
 He would meet the Mongols again, this time in his own country.
 After the defeat of Hungary, the Mongols now set their sights on Vienna.
-A minor raiding squadron started pillaging Wiener Neustadt in Southern Vienna, but Duke Frederick together with his knights and foreign allies, defeated them and drove them out.
+A minor raiding squadron started pillaging Korneuburg near Vienna on the eastern bank of the Danube, or maybe Wiener Neustadt west of the Danube and 50 km southwest of Vienna, but Duke Frederick together with his knights and foreign allies, defeated them and drove them out.
 The Austrians would again defeat the Mongols in the River March in Theben.
 Afterwards, the Mongols never again tried to invade Austria.

 The conflict with Bohemia was settled by the engagement of his niece Gertrude of Babenberg with King Wenceslaus' eldest son Margrave Vladislaus of Moravia.
 Negotiations with the emperor about the elevation of Vienna to a bishopric and of Austria (including Styria) to a kingdom were initiated, however, on condition that the duke's niece Gertrude now would have to marry the fifty-year-old emperor, who moreover had recently been banned by Pope Gregory IX and needed allies.
 In 1245 the terms were arranged, but the willful young girl, then in her late teens, refused to appear in the consummation ceremony at the diet of Verona.
 In the year before his death, Duke Frederick finally succeeded in gaining the rule over the March of Carniola from the Patriarchate of Aquileia, but upon his death it fell to the Carinthian duke Bernhard von Spanheim.

-Duke Frederick's ambitious plans were dashed when he died at the Battle of the Leitha River, in another border conflict he had picked with the Hungarian king Béla IV.
-He is buried at Heiligenkreuz Abbey.